Chenyg0126/Synthetic-Debris/README.md

 - **Dataset**: Synthetic-Debris (brick, paper box, rock)
 - **Model**: FBENet (improved from YOLO11n with FreqFusion-BiFPN and EMA)
 - **Key Results**: 0.862 mAP@0.5, 0.811 F1-score on Synthetic-Debris

+## 🗃️ Dataset Availability
+- **Openly available part (8,000+ images)**: The majority of our Synthetic-Debris dataset will be released on Zenodo under the **CC BY-NC 4.0** license.
+A persistent DOI will be provided upon publication.
+- **Restricted part (~3,000 images)**: These images were sourced from third-party data and cannot be redistributed.
+Documentation on data sources is available upon request.

 ## 🚀 Quick Start
 ```bash